 Interest expense consists of interest and commitment fees on the line of credit, interest on the term loans, and is inclusive of deferred financing cost amortization expense.
-Interest expense decreased for the three and nine months ended October 31, 2016 from the prior comparable periods primarily due to the lower principal amounts outstanding.
-The decrease in miscellaneous income for the three- and nine-month periods ended October 31, 2016 from the prior comparable periods primarily due to the prior comparable periods was primarily due to the warrant valuation adjustment, which is driven by the Company's stock price.
+Interest expense decreased for the three months ended April 30, 2017 from the prior comparable period primarily due to the lower principal amounts outstanding on our term loan.
+The higher miscellaneous income for the three-month period ended April 30, 2016 was primarily due to a greater revaluation adjustment to accounts receivable issued in foreign currency in prior year.